bespinian/serverless-workshop/README.md

 For the optional Terraform steps you need to install Terraform on your machine.
 Follow the [Terraform installation instructions](https://learn.hashicorp.com/tutorials/terraform/install-cli) and choose the installation method best suited for your operating system.

+#### Authentication

+In order to authenticate Terraform, you first need to create an access key by performing the following steps:

+1. Log in to the AWS Console with your credentials
+1. Click on your name in the top right of the screen
+1. Click `My Security Credentials` in the dropdown
+1. Click `Create Access Key` under `Access keys for CLI, SDK, & API access`

+   Then, you need to configure your machine with access key ID and the secret access key.

+1. Type `aws configure` in your terminal
+1. Copy your access key ID and the secret access key from the web console and paste them at the prompts
+1. Choose `eu-central-1` as the default region name
+1. Test the connection by typing `aws sts get-caller-identity` in your terminal.
+You should see some basic information about your user.

 #### Steps

 1. Copy the Terraform module and the function code to a separate working directory